Implementing Feature Flags with AWS AppConfig - Safe Configuration Deployment and Rollback

 Overview of AppConfig

 AppConfig is a service for safely deploying application configuration.
 It allows you to change feature flags, tuning parameters, allow lists, and other settings independently from code deployments.
 Configuration changes are rolled out gradually, and automatic rollback occurs when issues are detected.
 Applications running on Lambda, ECS, or EC2 retrieve configuration via the SDK or extensions.
+Provided as a feature of Systems Manager, it has its own service endpoint and a dedicated AppConfig console.
+Configuration profiles come in two types: freeform (YAML/JSON/text) and feature flags (structured ON/OFF with variations), chosen based on the use case.

 Deployment Strategies and Automatic Rollback